Waste Management Sydney 🗑️ – What You Need To Know In 2023!

 Sydney waste management: avoiding common pitfalls

-The keys point to consider are whether you really want to sign a multi-year contract for commercial waste removal Sydney services.
+The keys point to consider is whether you really want to sign a multi-year contract for commercial waste removal Sydney services.
 At all times you should be thinking about your future business flexibility and how your requirements may change in the next few years.
-Waste providers will seek to lock you into a long term, exclusive supply contract for obvious reasons such as the salesperson commission, security of revenue etc and the ability to increase your rates in the future.
+Waste providers will seek to lock you into a long-term, exclusive supply contract for obvious reasons such as the salesperson commission, security of revenue etc and the ability to increase your rates in the future.

 Think smart about waste management and save money!

 You should get the rates you are committed to on paper and be sure about how and when they will be adjusted.
 Some suppliers may quote an appealing low rate at the beginning of the contract to ease the sale and then seek to increase your rates soon after that.

 As a business person who is not an expert in the Sydney waste management industry, you will be uncertain as to whether you are receiving a competitive market rate and shopping around is time-consuming as most companies will not quote a price online or without coming to visit your business.

 You need certainly to be aware of rollover clauses contained in the proposed contract.
 This clause could read something like the below:

 “This waste management agreement will automatically renew at the end of each term for a further term of 3 years unless either party gives the other written notice of termination at least 30 days prior to the end of the relevant term”.

 Clauses like this can also be known as automatic renewal or evergreen clauses and will renew a contract unless notice to terminate it is given within a time window prior to the expiry date.
 A major issue with clauses of this type is that most business owners are extremely busy and can easily miss this window.
 They have more to be doing than looking at a small print in old contracts!

 What bin size and frequency do I need for my business?